CarlGao4/mscz-to-video/README.md

 - [x] Manually set highlight color and transparency
 - [x] Smooth cursor movement between notes
 - [x] Parallel rendering
-- [x] Accelerate with PyTorch including GPU support and JIT compilation
+- [x] Accelerate with PyTorch including GPU support and JIT compilation (Speed can reach about 4K 52fps on single 4060m GPU)
+- [x] Resize function to crop or rescale each page so current note and bar will always be in the center
 - [x] Multi GPU support
 - [ ] Automatically audio support